larry-athey/climate-czar/Combo Hub v2 Web API.md

 `-m 5` tells curl to time out the connection attempt after 5 seconds<br>
 `--http0.9` tells curl to use a pre version 1.0 HTTP call for compatibility safety<br>

+Below are explainations of all available web API calls.
+All of these calls are case sensitive, there is no AI at work here to decide if you're just "close enough".

 **/hub-id/device-name** - Returns the device name of the selected hub.

 **/hub-id/ds18b20/address/format** - Returns the temperature of a DS18B20 temperature sensor connected to the selected hub in the specified format "c" or "f".
+Sensor identification is done using option 4 in the serial configuration main menu.

 **/hub-id/humidity** - Returns the humidity level detected at the selected hub.